datadives/project-roodha/job_worker_planner/cdk-dynamo_table/README.md

-# JobWork Planner – DynamoDB Infrastructure (IaC)
+# Task 1 – DynamoDB Multi-Tenant Tables (IaC)

 ## Overview
-This module provisions the **core DynamoDB tables** required for the JobWork Planner application using **AWS CDK (Python)**.
+This task provisions the **initial DynamoDB tables** required for the JobWork Planner application using **Infrastructure as Code (AWS CDK – Python)**.

-The goal of this task is to:
+The objective is to ensure:
-- Ensure consistent infrastructure across environments
+- Consistent infrastructure across environments
-- Support a **multi-tenant SaaS architecture**
+- A clean **multi-tenant SaaS design**
-- Manage AWS resources using **Infrastructure as Code (IaC)**
+- Production-ready, scalable database setup

 ---

 ## Why DynamoDB?
-DynamoDB is used because:
+DynamoDB was chosen because:
-- The application is **multi-tenant by design**
+- The application is **multi-tenant**
-- Access patterns are key-based (tenant → users)
+- Data access is key-based (tenant → users)
-- It provides automatic scaling and high availability
+- It scales automatically
-- PAY_PER_REQUEST mode removes capacity planning overhead
+- PAY_PER_REQUEST billing removes capacity planning

 ---